azanovivan02/JavaAsASecondLanguage/homework04/README.md

 ### Graph

-**Graph** object represents the actual processing graph - a group of interconnected Nodes.
+**Graph** object represents the actual processing graph - a group of interconnected nodes.
 It exposes input nodes and output nodes.

 ![Graph](pics/graph.png)